peterpanda00/PacketInspector/README.md

    - Download and install Wireshark, which includes `tshark`: https://www.wireshark.org/download.html

 3. **Set Up NetworkMiner CLI**
    - Ensure you have NetworkMiner CLI executable and note its path.
+Download from here: https://github.com/mammo0/networkminer-cli

 4. **Clone or Download PacketInspector**
    - Clone the repository or download the source code to your local machine.